 - a set of git tags and git branches, as well as the rules and crawl depth for scanning each reference based on user policies (3).

 - Searching for commits (2) using the git history (3).
-The result is signatures of image stages for which no associated commits were found during scanning (4).
-Deleting tags for signatures of image stages (4).
+The result is digests of image stages for which no associated commits were found during scanning (4).
+Deleting tags for digests of image stages (4).

 The user can specify images that will not be deleted during a cleanup using